eunomia-bpf/bpf-developer-tutorial/src/44-scx-simple/README.md

 ### Key Features of sched_ext

-- **Flexible Scheduling Algorithms:** Implement any scheduling policy by writing BPF programs.
-- **Dynamic CPU Grouping:** The BPF scheduler can group CPUs as needed, without tying tasks to specific CPUs upon wakeup.
-- **Runtime Control:** Enable or disable the BPF scheduler on-the-fly without rebooting.
-- **System Integrity:** Even if the BPF scheduler encounters errors, the system gracefully reverts to the default scheduling behavior.
-- **Debugging Support:** Comprehensive debug information is available through the `sched_ext_dump` tracepoint and SysRq key sequences.
+**sched_ext** offers flexible scheduling algorithms by allowing the implementation of any scheduling policy through BPF programs.
+It supports dynamic CPU grouping, enabling the BPF scheduler to group CPUs as needed without binding tasks to specific CPUs upon wakeup.
+The scheduler can be enabled or disabled at runtime without requiring a system reboot.
+In terms of system integrity, if the BPF scheduler encounters errors, the system gracefully reverts to the default scheduling behavior.
+Additionally, sched_ext provides comprehensive debugging support through the `sched_ext_dump` tracepoint and SysRq key sequences.

 With these features, sched_ext provides a robust foundation for experimenting with and deploying advanced scheduling strategies.

 ## Introducing scx_simple: A Minimal sched_ext Scheduler

-The **scx_simple** scheduler is a straightforward example of a sched_ext scheduler in the linux tools.
-It's designed to be easy to understand and serves as a foundation for more complex scheduling policies. scx_simple can operate in two modes:

-1. **Global Weighted Virtual Time (vtime) Mode:** Prioritizes tasks based on their virtual time, allowing for fair scheduling across different workloads.
-2. **FIFO (First-In-First-Out) Mode:** Simple queue-based scheduling where tasks are executed in the order they arrive.
+The **scx_simple** scheduler is a straightforward example of a sched_ext scheduler in the Linux tools.
+It's designed to be easy to understand and serves as a foundation for more complex scheduling policies. scx_simple can operate in two modes: **Global Weighted Virtual Time (vtime) Mode**, which prioritizes tasks based on their virtual time, allowing for fair scheduling across different workloads, and **FIFO (First-In-First-Out) Mode**, a simple queue-based scheduling where tasks are executed in the order they arrive.

 scx_simple is particularly effective on single-socket CPUs with a uniform L3 cache topology.
 While the global FIFO mode can handle many workloads efficiently, it's essential to note that saturating threads might overshadow less active ones.
 Therefore, scx_simple is best suited for environments where a straightforward scheduling policy meets the performance and fairness requirements.